Thatguyjs/Citation-Extension/README.md

 The extension isn't published yet

 ### What browsers are supported?
-Chrome, maybe the new Edge *(not tested)*
+Chrome, maybe the new Edge *(not fully tested)*

 ### Will Firefox be supported?
-After the Chrome version is published, I'll consider it.
+After the Chrome version is published, I'll consider it

 ### How do you install it?
 - Download source